github/freno-client/README.md

 A ruby client for [Freno](https://github.com/github/freno): the cooperative, highly available throttler service.

+## Current status

+`Freno::Client`, as [Freno](https://github.com/github/freno) itself, is in active development and its API can still change.

 ## Installation

 Add this line to your application's Gemfile: